marmurek/gree-ws/README.md

   "data": {
     "power": true,
     "target_temperature": 22
+    /* [...] */
   }
 }));
 ```

+You can update single or multiple parameters at once.
+The `mac` field is the device's MAC address, and the `data` field contains the parameters to update.
 If the command had an effect, you will soon receive a `report` message; otherwise, you will receive a `not_changed` message.

 #### 7. Errors